martel-innovate/join-fiware-lab-guide/scripts/FIWARELabNodesSLA/README.md

 ### Specify custom start date

-It is possible to specify a custom start date if you do not need the services' averaged uptime of the last month (default behaviour).
+It is possible to specify a custom start date if you do not need the sanity service averaged uptime of the last month (default behaviour).

 This can be done using `--start-day, -s` as argument to the command line.
 Expected date format is `2017-01-01`.